Eric loves to give reviews for products. He hopes the information he shares will guide people towards making smart purchases.

 Nothing annoys me more than dying in a video game because my character randomly decided to go left instead of right.
 It looks funny, but it feels very frustrating.

 Thankfully this issue does not happen too often.
-I found what helps is to have the USB connector on the supplied cord and to put as close as possible.
+I found what helps is to have the USB connector on the supplied cord and to put it as close as possible.

 The Batteries Will Die